Bill & Ted Face the Music's director and writers on we need these 'delusional optimists' now more than ever

 Parisot: This movie is also a love letter to Bill and Ted fans.
 But I also hope audiences take to heart the real message.
 It's not the one song saves the universe.
 It's everyone learning to play together as one.

-Discuss: Bill & Ted Face the Music: Why we need these 'delusional optimists' more than ever
+Discuss: Bill & Ted are back: Why we need these 'delusional optimists' more than ever

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.